estnltk/estnltk-workflows/koondkorpus_workflows/postgres_add_layers/readme.md

 ### Scripts

 * `00_split_into_sentences.py` -- splits texts of a Koondkorpus' PostgreSQL collection into sentences and saves into a new collection.
-Automatically adds segmentation and morphological analysi layers up to `"morph_extended"` to each sentence.
+Automatically adds segmentation and morphological analysis layers up to `"morph_extended"` to each sentence.
 This script assumes data parallelization: you can launch multiple instances of the script and give each instance a (non-overlapping) sub set of the source collection for processing.
 Use command line parameters `module remainder` to process only texts for which holds `text_id % module == remainder`.
 Example usage:

 	`python  00_split_into_sentences.py  confs\conf_koondkorpus_00_split_into_sentences.ini  1  0`